What if every member at your gym paid you $205 per month?

 How would that average revenue per member (ARM) affect your profitability?

 Would it allow you to focus more on the clients you have instead of spending time trolling for more?

 Would it allow you to keep your business open longer?

 Target No. 1: $205

 The top 10 percent of gyms in our 2020 State of the Industry data set earned at least $205 per member per month.
 And the top Two-Brain gym in September 2021 earned double that much per member per month.
+In 2022, the top gym earned four times that much per member.
 But most microgyms are a long way away (less than $100 per member per month).

 That means most microgyms need twice as many members to make the same revenue as the top gyms.
 But with twice as many members, they also need a lot more space and staff, and other expenses increase as well.